 Solar thermal power plants use energy contained in sunlight to heat fluids to very high temperatures.
 The fluid is circulated through pipes where its heat is transferred to water and converted to steam.
-The steam is then changed into mechanical energy in a turbine and into electricity by a conventional generator that is connected to the turbine.
+The steam is then changed into mechanical energy in a turbine and into electricity by a conventional generator that is connected to the turbine (See References 1).
 Solar thermal power systems may be categorized as a solar trough, which is most common, a solar dish or a solar power tower.

 Solar power can be used to generate electricity to homes, businesses and industrial structures.
 Solar power can also be used to fuel a number of other electronic devices, including water heaters, furnaces, ovens, watches and phone chargers.

-Solar power is virtually inexhaustible.
+Solar power is a renewable energy source whose supply is virtually inexhaustible.
 The use of solar power generates no greenhouse gas emissions, air or water pollution and it doesn't require the use of nonrenewable natural resources.
-Solar power can be used to fuel both small- and large-scale electrical systems and it is fairly easy to convert to electric power.
+Solar power can be used to fuel both small- and large-scale electrical systems and it is fairly easy to convert to electric power (See References 2).